00004707/Unreal/source/Editor/Actor Actions/Common.rst

 .. image:: Common/images/22.webp
     :width: 47%

-Allows marquee selection to also select objects behind other objects and outside the view.
+Enables marquee selection to also select objects behind other objects and outside the view.

 .. figure:: Common/images/23.webp
     :align: center